– A personal perspective. Ralph Casciato, NCBTMB, LMT, Medical Massage

 While teaching at these 2 schools absolutely benefited me as I had to “up my game” in subjects I wasn’t particularly strong in, it wasn’t fair to the students to be taught something I had myself crammed for the night before!
 At Lourdes I knew the instructors were completely solid in the subjects they taught.

-Finally, since the institute is physically located within the Our Lady of Lourdes Medical Center, the students have the incredible opportunity to complete 25% of their clinic hours doing patient massage on the hospital floors.
+Finally, since the institute is physically located within the Virtua Our Lady of Lourdes Hospital, the students have the incredible opportunity to complete 25% of their clinic hours doing patient massage on the hospital floors.
 What other massage school offers that?
 As one of the instructors who supervises this stage of their clinic I can tell you that for most of the students this is a high-point of their training.
 It’s life changing for many to minister to people who are weak, vulnerable scared and in pain, and to see first hand how much therapeutic touch can help.

 What sets LIWS apart is that it gets so many things right, because it is run by bodyworkers who understand the how to put together a solid curriculum.
 The dean of the institute is a bodyworker.
 The coordinator is a bodyworker.
 The clinic coordinator is a bodyworker.
 All the instructors have practices, and are passionate about their craft!